mrblackmesa1/p1_prefabs/README.md

 # Aperture Escape Prefabs
-A collection of Portal 1 prefabs we have made for use in internal maps Even if these are interally used prefabs, they have all the features you would expect from valve ones and more such as logic_relays for a majority of elements like buttons, switches, doors etc
+A collection of Portal 1 prefabs we have made for use in internal maps, These have improvements to valve ones such as including trigger_relays for most of the elements.

 ## --PLEASE CREDIT IF YOU USE THEM--